MicrosoftEdge/WebView2Samples/WebView2APISample/documentation/Testing-Instructions.md

 3. Expected: The Webview zooms in and out, ZoomView shown below shouldn't show up:\
 ![ZoomView](Screenshots/ZoomView.png)
 4. Go to `Settings -> Toggle zoom control enabled`
-5. Expected: Message Box that says `Zoom control is disabled after the next navigation.`
+5. Expected: Message Box that says `Zoom control will be disabled after the next navigation.`
 6. Click `OK` inside the popup dialog and click `Reload`
 7. Ctrl+ +/- or mouse wheel
 8. Expected: The Webview doesn't zoom in or out, nor ZoomView shows up
 9. Go to `Settings -> Toggle zoom control enabled`
-10. Expected: Message Box that says `Zoom control is enabled after the next navigation.`
+10. Expected: Message Box that says `Zoom control will be enabled after the next navigation.`
 11. Verify that zooming works again with ZoomView showing up

 #### Toggle Block images